-Figure 7 show the dual motor driver board.
+Figure 7 shows the dual motor driver board.
 These driver boards have a peak current of 3[A] per driver.
 However the drivers can be paralleled to get a peak current of 6[A], well over the 5[A] peak of our motors.

 Sensors

-Chris was able to test our line sensors to confirm their effectiveness at the height of 0.5 [in].
-Due to the speed bumps, we will need to positions the line sensors higher than 0.5 [in].
-He confirmed that the line sensors gives no distinction between black and white at the given height.
+We were able to test our line sensors to confirm their effectiveness at the height of 0.5 [in].
+Due to the speed bumps, we will need to position the line sensors higher than 0.5 [in].
+We confirmed that the line sensors gives no distinction between black and white at the given height.